Buying a Central Air Conditioner

 Probably the single-greatest cost-saving solution is to buy your air conditioner from a direct-to-consumer retailer, and then hire a licensed HVAC contractor to install it.
 Between the complexity of the project, the environmental concerns of handling refrigerant and the high-voltage electricity involved, this is not a project for the Do-It-Yourselfer.

 Buying direct can reduce your upfront equipment costs, but before you buy it pays to consider how your unit of choice can lower your monthly utility bill.
 An air conditioner’s efficiency is typically provided as a Seasonal Energy Efficiency Rating (SEER).
 Although a unit with a 13 SEER rating -— the lowest available —- will be less expensive upfront, you will spend more each month on your fuel bill than if you had selected a more efficient system.
+If you purchase a high-efficiency central air conditioner, you may also qualify for rebates or other incentives provided by a local goverment or utility.

 Consider, too, that the longer your unit runs in peak condition, the more bang you’re getting for your buck.
 Selecting a unit with a long-term warranty, and maintaining it on a regular basis, is another way to reduce your costs over the long haul.